thuey/thuey.github.io/_drafts/react-past-present-and-future.md

 ### Error Boundaries

-With React Fiber, you can create React Components to handle JavaScript errors, so components can let errors bubble up, instead of trying to handle them themselves.
+With React Fiber, you can create React components to handle JavaScript errors.
+This consolidates error handling in a few select components, instead of scattering error handling throughout the application.
 Components that handle errors are called Error Boundaries.
-This functionality is already available, and looks something like this:
+The ability to create Error Boundary components is already available, and looks like this:

-    class ErrorBoundary extends React.Component {
+    class ErrorBoundary extends Component {
       componentDidCatch(error, info) {
         this.setState({ hasError: true });
       }